indeedhat/podctl/README.md

 config_dir = "/path/to/config/dir"
 # will default to $EDITOR if not set
 editor = "vim"
+# will default to attempting to find a common terminal emulator on your system
+terminal_emulator = "alacritty"

 # logs is not yet implemented
 [logs]